sentclose/sentc-docs/docs/README.md

   details: Create groups where every member can encrypt content for all other members.
   link: /guide/group/
 - title: User management
   details: Register and securely log in users with ease.
+Optional adding Multi-factor authentication via Totp.
 - title: Key rotation
   details: Renew the keys while still using the old ones.
 - title: Queryable encryption